 Whose Coat of Arms will fly high on the British Monarchy?

-I explained to a friend that Prince George, son of William and Catherine, Duke and Duchess of Cambridge; who is born on July 22, 2013, and he is now 11 months of age, would be 72 years old once he naturally would take on the Throne of England.
+I explained to a friend that Prince George, son of William and Catherine, Duke and Duchess of Cambridge; who is born on July 22, 2013, would be 72 years old in 2085, once he naturally would take on the Throne of England.
 His Coat of Arm will fly high!
 How did I estimate that age?
 The answer lay within the past of British history.

 First, I would like to give credit to The College of Arms, in London, England, for creating such a beautiful Coat of Arms, conjugal arms of William’s coat of arms on the left, and Catherine Middleton’s shield on the right, of a royal husband and wife, side by side.
 This coat of arms was approved by the Queen on Friday, September 27, 2013, to be granted, to Duke and Duchess of Cambridge.
 William received his coat of arms when he turned 18.
 Catherin’s family coat of arms was granted in 2011 before the wedding.
 The royal wedding was held on April 29, 2011.